-In the event of a change in control, outstanding 1994 plan options will be canceled in exchange for a cash payment with respect to each share of common stock subject to such 1994 plan options equal to the excess of (1) the value per share of the common stock in the transaction giving rise to the change in control over (2) the per share exercise price, unless the Compensation Committee determines in good faith, prior to the change in control, that the outstanding 1994 plan options will be honored or assumed by the successor in a manner that provides the option participants with rights at least as favorable as those prevailing immediately prior to the change in control.
+In the event of a change in control (as defined in the 1994 stock option plan), outstanding 1994 plan options will be canceled in exchange for a cash payment with respect to each share of common stock subject to such 1994 plan options equal to the excess of (1) the value per share of the common stock in the transaction giving rise to the change in control over (2) the per share exercise price, unless the Compensation Committee determines in good faith, prior to the change in control, that the outstanding 1994 plan options will be honored or assumed by the successor in a manner that provides the option participants with rights at least as favorable as those prevailing immediately prior to the change in control.
 The offering will not result in a change in control.